NorwegianVeterinaryInstitute/BioinfTraining/working_with_hpc.md

 ## Transferring files

-We will now explore a couple of methods for getting data to and from abel.
+We will now explore a couple of methods for getting data to and from SAGA.

-NOTE: any transfer of data to abel happens with permission from Karin!
+NOTE: any transfer of data to SAGA happens with permission from Karin!

 --------